-Yes.
-Diplomacy is a bit traditional and we will send each applicant a personal letter notifying them of the decision of the Admissions and Fellowship Committee.
+No. We will e-mail each applicant a personal letter notifying them of the decision of the Admissions and Fellowship Committee.
 The letters will indicate whether you are being offered a place in the next class, have landed on our wait list, or will not be able to attend the Patterson School that year.
 They may also detail financial assistance offers and next steps to complete your admission.
-Due to the potentially significant delays associated with international postal service, foreign applicants should be in touch with Vicki Vaughn regarding speedier notification.

 If your admissions letter states that you have been placed on our wait list, we request that you respond briefly to let us know if you wish to remain on the list or be removed.
 We work quickly to finalize the composition of each class, but we are dependent upon applicants who may be weighing other professional opportunities or dealing with changed circumstances.
 Our wait list is select, short and real – it is not a consolation.
 Each year we draw upon it to ensure an exceptional class.